MukurtuCMS/mukurtudocs/docs/source/migration/03Pre-Migration.md

 - All Scald Atoms have cultural protocols
 - No dictionary words have additional media
 - No Dailymotion atoms are found
-- No Scald Authors terms are found (If you removed them.
-If you choose to leave them they will not be migrated, or affect the migration.)
+- No Scald Authors terms are found, if you removed them.
+If you choose to leave them they will still be reported, but will not be migrated, or affect the migration.

 **If any of these are incomplete and you proceed with the migration, there will be corresponding data loss, and the migration as a whole may fail.**

 ![pre-migration-complete](../embeds/pre-migration-complete.png)

 > If you continue to work on the site after completing the migration activities, and before running the migration, please ensure that any new and updated content will pass the pre-migration report (eg: when creating a new collection, ensure that it uses protocols).
+>
 > If you are not planning to work on the site between completing the migration activities and running the migration, consider placing the site in maintenance mode to prevent unintentional changes.
+>
 > **In all cases, we STRONGLY recommend running a final pre-migration report before migration and then placing the site in maintenance mode to prevent changes being made.**